tastytea/identiconpp/README.md

 ## Usage

-The HTML reference can be generated with build_doc.sh, if doxygen is installed.
+The HTML reference can be generated with `build_doc.sh`, if doxygen is installed.
 It is also available at [doc.schlomp.space/identiconpp/] (https://doc.schlomp.space/identiconpp/classIdenticonpp.html).

 You need to generate hashes yourself, any hexadecimal string will do.
 Make sure